ofallonlabs/saeedmirshekari/_src/blog/delinquency-prediction-a-new-end-to-end-data-science-project-completed-in-ofallon-labs-by-our-mentees.md

 The repository also includes a data cleaning script to preprocess the dataset and a detailed report explaining the methodology and results of the model.
 The code and report are well-documented and can serve as a useful reference for anyone interested in building a credit risk prediction model.

-Y﻿ou can check out the code and details in [Davood's GitHub](https://github.com/Davoodshahabi/Credit-Risk) directly.
+You can check out the code and details in [Davood's GitHub](https://github.com/Davoodshahabi/Credit-Risk) directly.
 Below is an executive summary of the completed project.

-# Credit-Risk Project
+## Credit-Risk Project

 The goal of the project is to predict the risk of financial failure based on historical data.